 The Truckee Meadows Contruction Site Best Management Practices (BMP) Handbook is a resource designed to assist the community in compliance with this program.

-For further guidance about BMPs on Construction Sites, please contact the Bureau of Water Pollution Control, Nevada Division of Environmental Protection at email@example.com, or call Cliff Lawson at 775-687-9429.
+For further guidance about BMPs on Construction Sites, please contact the Bureau of Water Pollution Control, Nevada Division of Environmental Protection at firstname.lastname@example.org, or call Chris Gravenstein at 775-687-9440.